LIVING WITH LHON

 Beep Ball/Blind Baseball

-And many others...people with LHON have successfully played football, soccer and other sports when their teammates and coaches have been willing to work with them.
-For additional ideas check out:
+People affected by LHON also play other sports when their teammates and coaches have been willing to work with them.

 Disneyland offers wireless headsets that provide recorded narratives throughout the park, as do other travel destinations.

-Most resources for the blind are for those who either became blind as children, or those who lose vision at a relatively advanced age.
-LHON vision loss can onset at any age, so the needs are different for each person affected.
+Resources for the blind are often targeted to those who either lost vision as children, or at an older age.
+LHON can onset at any age, so the needs are different for each person affected.
 Those affected by LHON may feel that they don’t fit in at facilities for the blind since most people there are much younger or much older.
-People who have gone through childhood without sight have a different sense of the world than those who were once fully sighted and lost vision as with LHON.
-People who lose sight after completing school, college and careers are impacted differently than those losing vision as teens or young adults.
-For that reason, resources created by individuals affected by LHON tend to be of value to others similarly affected.
-A good list of blogs and podcasts can be found here:
+People who were once fully sighted and lost vision due to LHON have a different sense of the world than those who have lived without vision since childhood or those who lose sight after completing school, college and career.
+Resources created by individuals affected by LHON tend to be of particular value to others similarly affected.
+A list of blogs and podcasts by and about LHON can be found here:

 LHON Podcasts, Blogs and More